jimmyjam100/cs3013Public/project-3/problem2/README.txt

 This system assigns the quadrant numbers that may be familiar from elementary graphs, and assigns the number of a road based off of the first quadrant that a car would move into if coming from that road.

 === Tests ===

+Included is output.txt, which is the result of running the program for a minute.
+You should see output similar to this.

 === Credits ===